The practice of real estate law requires a substantive understanding of:

 Appointing a Receiver

 Assuming the loan documents have the necessary provisions, assignments of leases, rent, and profits may be enforced by the appointment by the court of a receiver in connection with the foreclosure proceedings.
-This receiver will be authorized by the court to collect rents and other profits derived from the property, and, after deducting costs of operation of the property and the receiver’s fees, to disburse the remaining proceeds to the lender to be applied to the secured indebtedness.
+The court may authorize the receiver to collect rents and other profits derived from the property, and, after deducting costs of operation of the property and the receiver’s fees, to disburse the remaining proceeds to the lender to be applied to the secured indebtedness.
 SC counsel should be consulted at the loan origination stage so that the necessary assignment of rents and receivership provisions are included.

 Where the equity owners of the real estate entity have pledged that equity as security, the lender is authorized under the Uniform Commercial Code to sell such equity at public or private sale after due notice to interested parties; no judicial action is required.
 The lender may credit bid at a public sale but may not bid at all in a private sale.